 Figure 4.
 80 BGP neighbours of BGP-Speaker

 After successful installation and configuration of the SDN network devices, the external routers were able to exchange and learn routes from the other Autonomous Systems.
 The BGP border routers of each legacy network were configured to exchange the routes for connected internal network and the same can be confirmed from one of the border routers consoles as seen in the following figure.
-Also, as configured the internal subnet (50.0.0.0/24) connected to the R5 router is advertised and not that the subnet connected to R6.
+Also, as configured, the internal subnet (50.0.0.0/24) connected to the R5 router is advertised and not the subnet connected to R6.